Prohibited Conduct defined under the PLU Sexual Misconduct Policy include, but are not limited to the following prohibited behaviors:

 Domestic Violence

 A pattern of abusive behavior that is used by an intimate partner to gain or maintain power and control over the other intimate partner.
-Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
+Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person in the family, or another household member.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.

 Washington State additionally defines domestic violence as physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury or assault, between family or household members; sexual assault of one family or household member by another; or stalking of one family or household member by another family or household member.